 GPO Type assigns the selected output to a specific alarm condition.
-There are six alarms, and these are discussed beginning on Page 26.
-The GPO closures (or opens) are referred-to as "tallies" in the alarm discussions.
+There are six alarms.
+The GPO closures (or opens) are referred-to as "tallies" in the alarm discussions, which begin on Page 34.

+Section III

-Section III QUICK-START SETUP
+QUICK-START SETUP

 This manual contains detailed and complete information regarding installation and operation of the JUSTIN 808.
 In the interest of getting the unit on-air quickly, however, following the simple steps given in this Quick-Start Setup section will get the tech-savvy user up and running in the shortest possible time.
 We do, nevertheless, strongly recommend consulting the full text of the manual for explanation and guidance through any setup irregularities, and to introduce the many operational features that are available but not included in this Quick-Start section.